kzr8/moe-junyuanpri/_mk-at-junyuan/Announcements.md

 All incoming applications for Registration for MK@Junyuan will be placed under the Waitlist as the official registration window has closed.

+**You may submit your application via the FormSG Link or QR code for MK@Junyuan Waitlist form below:**